- 1 The Spirit of Christ and the Spirt of the Antichrist

 A Spirit is not just a force

-Then Micaiah said, “Therefore hear the word of the Lord: I saw YHVH sitting on His throne, and all the host of heaven standing by, on His right hand and on His left.
-And YHVH said, ‘Who will persuade Ahab to go up, that he may fall at Ramoth Gilead?’
+Then Micaiah said, “Therefore hear the word of the Lord: I saw Yihvah sitting on His throne, and all the host of heaven standing by, on His right hand and on His left.
+And Yihvah said, ‘Who will persuade Ahab to go up, that he may fall at Ramoth Gilead?’
 So one spoke in this manner, and another spoke in that manner.
-Then a spirit came forward and stood before the Lord, and said, ‘I will persuade him.’
-YHVH said to him, ‘In what way?’
-So he said, ‘I will go out and be a lying spirit in the mouth of all his prophets.’”
+Then a Spirit came forward and stood before the Lord, and said, ‘I will persuade him.’
+Yihvah said to him, ‘In what way?’
+So he said, ‘I will go out and be a lying Spirit in the mouth of all his prophets.’”

 From this verse, we can see that the Spirit on Moses, was also on all the elders (see Chapter 8).